AndreaSana/LSN/E05/README.md

-In this exercise, there are four files:
+In this exercise, there are four files `main`:
 - `main.cpp` measures the mean radius.
 - `main2.cpp` runs the simulation with a different number of steps in each block.
 - `main3.cpp` runs the simulation with different starting points.